smazurchuk/smazurchuk.github.io/_posts/2019-11-07-afni-reproc.md

 # Re-Processing
 Since the patients have already been processed once through Shana's scripts, I can re-process her files with an updated script.

 Need to re-run the proc_py files and have alignment into MNI space.
-The help function is great, and jobs need to be queued one at a time.
+Shana's help function is great, and patients need to be queued one at a time.
 Once in the RCC, jobs should be run with the command
 ```
 queue.SOE.ap.sp [ -s SUBJECT# ] [ -d SESSION# ] [ -r SEMAP#]
 ```
+Note that the -d and -r options should be left blank so that all scans are reprocessed.
 This command then submits the proper jobs using the `SOE.ap.bySE` script which does all the real work.
 This script can be edited for the SOE data to MNI space by editing the `afni_proc.py` script call.
 Here is the updated call.

 ```